Skip to main content

 Instead of asking the AI to "write a function that does X," you describe a feature or fix.
 The agent determines which files to modify, what tests to write, and how to validate the result.

-Practitioner: "Add rate limiting to the API endpoints.
+Engineer: "Add rate limiting to the API endpoints.

 Use Redis for state.
 Include tests."